Adi-113/Dataviz/dv.md.md

 <ins> **_Step 3:_**</ins>  To start the application, navigate to the folder containing the `index.html` file, double-click it to open in your default web browser, and you should see your project with a blue circle rendered on the page.

-<ins> **_Step 4:_**</ins>  To start the application, navigate to the folder containing the `index.html` file, double-click it to open in your default web browser, and you should see your project with a blue circle rendered on the page.
+<ins> **_Step 4:_**</ins>  The visualizations will load automatically, allowing you to interact with the charts through dropdown menus, hover effects, and clickable elements to explore various aspects of the mental health survey data.
+No additional setup is required — simply open, explore, and uncover insights!

+## Overview of the Visualizations

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NjYxNDI4NzUsLTQyNzkzNjA3OV19
+eyJoaXN0b3J5IjpbNjMzMzk4NzU5LC00Mjc5MzYwNzldfQ==
 -->